Installing a CKAN Catalogue and connecting to ODIS#

 when asked to create a new user, enter:

-username: odis password: odis
+username: odis password: yourpassword

-CMD window should open with an odis@ prompt
+CMD window should open with an

-to check the Ubuntu version, run:
+to check the Ubuntu version, execute:

-lsb_release -a Distributor ID: Ubuntu Description: Ubuntu 24.04 LTS Release: 24.04 Codename: noble
+Distributor ID: Ubuntu Description: Ubuntu 24.04 LTS Release: 24.04 Codename: noble

 install the redis package